richard-scryber/PaperworkDayDocs/docs/index.md

 ```
 {% endraw %}

-See <a href='/docs/framemechanism' >how paperwork works</a> for a deeper dive into how Paperwork genersates your document.
+See <a href='/docs/framemechanism' >how paperwork works</a> for a deeper dive into how Paperwork generates your document.

 If you want to avoid the inclusion of iframes in your own site take a look at <a href='https://www.paperworkday.net/preview?builder=true'>https://www.paperworkday.net/preview</a>
 that will allow you to build full links to the same capability outside of your site content, and even has a handy url builder.